 Really, Apple’s tablet game is all over the place, but that’s not a huge issue.
 The RAM boost seen with the last iPad Air update and the already-speedy A8X means it’s already as capable as the latest iPad Pro models in terms of a fluid OS experience and multi-tasking performance.

 You might not need the improvements Apple has introduced with the iPad Pro, and you can save $200 and still get one of the best iPads ever by opting for an Air.
+(If you’re not sure, we’ve shown how to identify your iPad).

 A Good Argument for AppleCare